Breakthrough/PySceneDetect/docs/contributing.md

 A full list of contributions to the PySceneDetect source code [can be found here](https://github.com/Breakthrough/PySceneDetect/graphs/contributors).
 A full list of contributions to both PySceneDetect with respect to bug reports and fixes/pull requests can be derived from looking at the list of [all issues](https://github.com/Breakthrough/PySceneDetect/issues?utf8=%E2%9C%93&q=is%3Aissue) and [all pull request](https://github.com/Breakthrough/PySceneDetect/pulls?utf8=%E2%9C%93&q=is%3Apr+).

+In addition to those mentioned below, thank you to *everyone* who has submitted an issue, bug report, and/or pull request (see the links above for complete lists), as well as for those who continue to help the ongoing development of PySceneDetect.
+Your contributions continue to improve PySceneDetect, highlight the assets and talents of the FOSS community, and help to make the project's goal of being the most accurate scene detection program/library become a reality.

  * [@elcombato](https://github.com/elcombato) - improvement of video processing performance due to reduced memory copy operations
  * [@marcelluzs](https://github.com/marcelluzs) - improvement of video processing performance when using the frame-skipping feature
  * [@Hellowlol](https://github.com/Hellowlol) - improvements to software architecture and API development
  * [@bubalazi](https://github.com/bubalazi) - performance improvements to detect-content and detect-threshold algorithms
  * [@r1b](https://github.com/r1b) - proof-of-concept implementation of detect-histogram algorithm

-In addition to those mentioned above, thank you to *everyone* who has submitted an issue, bug report, and/or pull request, as well as for those who continue to help the ongoing development of PySceneDetect.
-Your contributions continue to improve PySceneDetect, and help ensure that not only is PySceneDetect one of the most accurate scene detection programs/libraries, it will always be free and open source.